 The second option is to let the refinery hold the gold in a vault for the miner to sell at a later time.
 The drawback to this is that the miner doesn’t get as much money upfront but it’s a free way to securely store his gold until he’s ready to sell.
-Refineries will report the income to the IRS to be claimed on the miners taxes as income.

 The final way is to get creative, cut out the middleman, and sell your gold directly to gold lovers and investors all over the world!

 That’s why we started BeringSeaPaydirt.com – to offer gold mined on the Eroica from the Bering Sea directly to you with no middle man.